artur-ciocanu/launch.en/help/extension-dev/web/data-element-types.md

 ---
 title: Data Element Types for Web Extensions
-description: Learn how to define a data-element-type library module for a web extension in Adobe Experience Platform Launch.
+description: Learn how to define a data-element-type library module for a web extension in Adobe Experience Platform Data Collection tags.
 exl-id: 72c43ac3-4672-4eb5-a062-550537bdb686
 ---
 # Data element types for edge extensions

 A data element type library module has one goal: retrieve a piece of data.
 How this piece of data is retrieved is up to you.
-For example, you can use a data element type to allow Adobe Experience Platform Launch users to retrieve a piece of data from local storage, a cookie, or a DOM element.
+For example, you can use a data element type to allow Adobe Experience Platform Data Collection users to retrieve a piece of data from local storage, a cookie, or a DOM element.

 >[!IMPORTANT]
 >
 >This document covers data-element types for web extensions.
 If you are developing an edge extension, see the guide on [data-element types for edge extensions](../edge/data-element-types.md) instead.
 >
->This document also assumes you are familiar with library modules and how they are integrated in Platform Launch extensions.
+>This document also assumes you are familiar with library modules and how they are integrated in Data Collection tags extensions.
 If you require an introduction, see the overview on [library module formatting](./format.md) before returning to this guide.

 Consider a situation where you want to allow users to retrieve a piece of data from a local storage item named `productName`.
 Your module may look like this: